Central African Republic reaches peace deal with armed groups

 Peace is not certain, despite the deal.
 Similar agreements in 2014, 2015 and 2017 all broke apart.

+Still, a government spokesman said the deal heralded a “new era” for the country, while armed groups also expressed optimism.

+Abakar Sabom, a spokesman for the FPRC, one of the main groups, said: “We were able to agree on what is essential for the Central African: peace.
+We hope this agreement will bring back social cohesion to the country.”

-Reporting by Lena Masri; writing by Edward McAllister and Lena Masri; Editing by Janet Lawrence, William Maclean
+Reporting by Lena Masri in Cairo and Crispin Dembassa-Kette in Bangui; writing by Edward McAllister and Lena Masri; Editing by Janet Lawrence, William Maclean